MoeinHosseinTorkzadeh/snake-game-python/README.md

 ## 🧠 Key Concepts Used

-This project was built using **Object-Oriented Programming (OOP)** principles to organize the code into reusable and structured components.
+This project is built using **Object-Oriented Programming (OOP)** principles to organize the code into reusable and structured components.

 ### Main OOP Classes:

 - **Snake Class**
   - Handles snake creation, movement, and growth
   - Manages direction control and body segment updates